XYlearn/Kernel-Hack/README.md

 ```
 scripts/disk-build.sh
 ```
-If you work on linux, you can directly run this script, However you should preinstall some requirement package.
+If you work on Linux, you can directly run this script, However you should preinstall some requirement package.
 See [Syzkaller document](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md).

+If you work on Windows or MacOS, you'd better run this script in docker shell.

 ### Prepare & Build Kernel Source
-First
+First run the following script
 ```
 scripts/kernel-source-prepare.sh IDEN
 ```